gaviosha/gaviosha/README.md

 ---

 I’m currently working on two PhD projects...
-  * Robust inference for changepoints in piecewise polynomials
+  * Inference for changepoints in piecewise polynomials
   * Recovering causal structures in change point regressions

 Upcoming talks and conferences...